UoB-HPC/SimEng/.github/ISSUE_TEMPLATE/simeng-bug-or-issue-report.md

  - The main memory capacity of the system you are running SimEng on

 **SimEng Version**
-Provide the SimEgn repository branch, commit hash, and version tag (if relevant) that the issue is present on.
+Provide the SimEng repository branch, commit hash, and version tag (if relevant) that the issue is present on.

 **SimEng CMAKE Options Used**
 Provide a bullet list of all CMAKE options used.
 E.g. `-DCMAKE_BUILD_TYPE=Release`.